 - Learn more: Contact Sarah Biber, Ph.D.

 Dr. Martin Schreiber, Trunkey Center Director, will start us off with a brief welcome statement and introductions.
-We will then launch into research presentations from Dr. Owen McCarty and Dr. David Zonies.
+We will then launch into research presentations from Dr. Holly Hinson and Dr. Miranda Lim.
 The final portion of the seminar will be interactive with the opportunity to brainstorm potential research collaborations inspired by the presentations.

 Our March Presenters: